DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 ![Screenshot showing the review page where a candidate can check the training provider, course and personal statement before submitting their second application.](second-personal-statement-review.png)

-We wanted to test if this would be helpful to candidates and make the process quicker for them.
-But we were not sure about copying the latest personal statement to each new application.
+We were not sure about copying the latest personal statement to each new application, so we wanted to test if this would be helpful to candidates and make the process quicker for them.

 ## Option 2 – the personal statement appears in ‘Your details’ and ‘Your applications’